sapegin/washingcode-book/manuscript/book.md

 }
 ```

-Now it’s a big improvement over the initial version.
-I’ve also renamed `idsArrayObj` variable, because “array object” doesn’t make any sense to me.
+Now that's a big improvement over the initial version.
+I’ve also renamed the `idsArrayObj` variable, because “array object” doesn’t make any sense to me.

-The next step would be out of the scope of this section: the code inside `// 70 lines of code` mutates the `fullRecordsArray`, see “Avoid mutation” chapter below to learn why mutation isn’t good and how to avoid it.
+The next step would be out of the scope of this section: the code inside `// 70 lines of code` mutates the `fullRecordsArray`, see [Avoid mutation](#avoid-mutation) below to learn why mutations aren’t good and how to avoid them.

 ### Repeated conditions

 Repeated conditions can make code barely readable.
 Let’s have a look at this function that returns special offers for a product in our pet shops.
-We have two brands, Horns and Hooves and Paws and Tails, and they have different special offers.
-For historical reasons we store them in cache differently:
+We have two brands, Horns & Hooves and Paws & Tails, and they have unique special offers.
+For historical reasons we store them in the cache differently:

 ```js
 function getSpecialOffersArray(sku, isHornsAndHooves) {